WHO WE ARE

 Adapt your skills for trauma

 We offer small group trainings for yoga teachers, clinicians and those living with or affected by trauma,

-at locations across Ontario.
+at locations across Canada.

 Brendon Abram and Kellie Dearman,